It’s time to participate in the April A-Z Blog Challenge. I will be blogging every day in April, with Sunday’s off.

 The topic for each day will begin with the designated letter of the alphabet.

-Why not check out other good stories written by the more than 2,000 bloggers participating in the 2014 A-Z April Challenge.
+Why not check out some of the other 2033 participants in the April 2014 A-Z Blog Challenge.